mvolkmann/blog/src/swift.md

 or complicated type definition that is used multiple times.
 For example, `typealias ToString = CustomStringConvertible`.

-The type of an anonymous function can be assigned to a `typealias`.
+The type of a closure can be assigned to a `typealias`.
 This is also useful for declaring the types of functions that are passed as arguments to other functions.
 For example, the product function above can be written as follows: